SzilBalazs/BlackCore/README.md

 - **Hash** - The size of the Hash table in MB.
 - **Threads** - The amount of threads that can be used in the search
 - **Move Overhead** - The delay (in ms) between finding the best move and the GUI reacting to it.
 You may want to make this higher if you notice that the engine often runs out of time.
+- **SyzygyPath** (Optional) - The folder containing Syzygy tablebases

 ## Files